mframpton/seqfam/docs/tutorial_and_api.rst

 Sequence kernel association testing (SKAT) :cite:`Wu2011` is another widely-used sub-category of such methods.
 In general, burden testing is more powerful than SKAT when a large proportion of variants are causal and are all deleterious/protective.

+The :file:`3_example_gene_burden.py` script shows how to use the :file:`gene_burden.py` module to perform CMC tests which control for covariates.
+Here, we say that variants are *grouped* by the tested units (gene / other functional unit), and within the groups, they are *aggregated*, usually within population allele frequency (PAF) ranges.
+Aggregation means that within each aggregation category (e.g. PAF < 1%), an individual sample is given the value 1 if it carries any variants, otherwise 0.
-The :file:`3_example_gene_burden.py` script uses the :file:`gene_burden.py` module to perform CMC tests on example data: it performs 1 CMC test per gene where variants in the population allele frequency ranges of 0-1% and 1-5% are aggregated, and any variants ≥ 5% remain unaggregated.
+The example script performs 1 CMC test per gene (i.e. it groups variants by gene), where variants are aggregated within 2 PAF ranges: PAF < 1% and 1% <= PAF < 5% (any variants with PAF >= 5% remain unaggregated).

-The input files are in the :file:`data/gene_burden` directory: :file:`samples.csv`, :file:`genotypes.csv` and optionally :file:`covariates.csv`.
+The input files are in the :file:`data/gene_burden` directory: :file:`samples.csv`, :file:`genotypes.csv` and :file:`covariates.csv`.
+The :file:`samples.csv` file contains the samples’ ID and affection status where 2 indicates a case and 1 a control.
+The :file:`genotypes.csv` file can be created by combining genotypes from a `VCF file <http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/>`_ with variant annotations (e.g. from the `Variant Effect Predictor <https://www.ensembl.org/info/docs/tools/vep/index.html>`_).
-The :file:`samples.csv` file contains the samples’ ID and affection status where 2 indicates a case and 1 a control, and :file:`genotypes.csv` contains 1 row per variant with columns for the sample genotypes, and for variant grouping and aggregation e.g. gene and population allele frequency.
+It contains 1 row per variant with columns for the sample genotypes (the number of alternate alleles), plus columns for variant grouping and aggregation e.g. gene and PAF.
-A sample’s genotype is the number of alternate alleles which it carries (0-2).
 The :file:`covariates.csv` file contains the covariates to control for, which in this instance are ancestry Principal Components Analysis (PCA) coordinates.

 The script first reads :file:`samples.csv` into a Pandas :py:mod:`Series`, and :file:`genotypes.csv` and :file:`covariates.csv` into Pandas :py:mod:`DataFrames`.